Alexander Beare

 Faculty of Arts, Business, Law and Economics

-My thesis "Retrospectively Reading Complex TV and The Sopranos" explores how some 'old' television texts are being given a second life by new audiences.
+My PhD thesis "Retrospectively Reading Complex TV and The Sopranos" explores how some 'old' television texts are being given a second life by new audiences.
 I discuss the ways in which watching complex shows a new mediascape can transform the meaning we take from them.
 My project combines close textual analysis with in-depth research interviews.

 PhD thesis “Retrospectively Reading The Sopranos: Rethinking Complex Television in New Cultural Contexts"